MarkMoelter/tic-tac-toe-python/README.md

 # TicTacToe

-The classic game Tic Tac Toe
+The classic game of Tic Tac Toe